Adeyronxx/Crowdfunding/README.md

 # Summary

 In conclusion, we are clearly able to see the names and email information for the backers of each campaign.
-This will make reaching out to them and informing them of the amount remaining to reach the pledged goal easier.
+This will make communication about the pledged goal easier.